INTRODUCTION TO BUYING WOOD CHISELS FOR WOODWORKING

-Several years ago I bought a Narex 6-piece bench chisel set to try out.
+Several years ago I bought a Narex 6-piece bench chisel set to try out as a cheaper option for my readers.
 I bought it because Fine Woodworking Magazine contributor Chris Gochnour recommended them as a best value set.
 Read more here.
 I really liked these chisels, but didn’t love them as much as my Stanley 750 chisels.
 However, the price is right, and these chisels have a nice traditional look and feel with wooden handles.

 Buy One or Two Mortise Chisels